doubleloop-io/effect-mongodb/packages/effect-mongodb/README.md

 fail also with a `ParseError`.
 For this reason, the schema-based modules provide two additional functions:
 `toArrayEither` and `toStreamEither`.
 These functions return, respectively, an array and a stream of `Either`s, allowing the code to process all the documents, even if some of them are invalid.

+## Known limitations

+### Filters for Schema-based operations

+Using `Filter` in schema-based operations (e.g. `find`, `deleteOne`, etc.) is not as straightforward as in document-based operations.
+Given a `Schema<A, I, R>`, `A` is the runtime/decoded type of the documents, while `I` is the persisted/encoded type of the same documents.
+Therefore, to filter documents in MongoDB, the client must provide a filter of type `Filter<I>`, where `Filter` is the type provided by the MongoDB driver.

+A better approach, given the design of the Schema-based operations, would be to provide filters as `Filter<A>`, but we didn't yet find a straightforward way to map `Filter<A>` to `Filter<I>`.
+For this reason, we decided to keep the original MongoDB filter type.
+In the future, this may (hopefully) change.